CARPAL TUNNEL TREATMENTAlleviate your carpal tunnel pain by visiting Spring Creek Medical Center in Logan, UT

 - Nerve Conduction Velocity (NCV) is a test to see how fast electrical signals move through a nerve

-Our team at Spring Creek Medical are experts at helping you recover quickly from any type of Carpal Tunnel condition.
+Our team at Spring Creek Medical Center in Logan are experts at helping you recover quickly from any type of Carpal Tunnel condition.
 The medical doctor, chiropractor, and physical therapist are committed to your health and work together to offer you exceptional care.